alexpreynolds/biostar-handbook-web/book/unit-04-unix.md

 A> Get used to errors.
 They will occur all the time.
 It A> does not matter how good you become at it, everyone A> makes the errors all the time.
 The difference
-A> between a novice and an expert are the speeds and A> efficiency at which they diagnose and correct their errors.
+A> between a novice and an expert are the speed and
+A> efficiency at which they diagnose and correct their errors.

-We think this is great news.
+Think this is great news.
 Stop fretting about errors and start thinking about correcting them.
 Recognize that you can only learn how to correct errors if you make some.
 So the best way to become an expert is to start producing those errors.